-This blog began it's life as a newspaper column, under the same name, published in The Wire Newspaper between 2002 and 2003.
+This blog began its life as a newspaper column, under the same name, published in The Wire Newspaper, Trinidad & Tobago, between 2002 and 2003.

 For me the major difference was that this was a space I controlled, and I wasn’t subject to kinds of controls that being a journalist in a corporate newspaper environment is apt to do.